 - Key players availability and Managerial changes.

 After data preparation and feature extraction, a data table is formed, where each row is a vector of the most important signs of input, and the result of the match — is output.

-RandomForest, Gradient Boosted Decision Trees and LSTM are the best pick for this task.
+RandomForest, Gradient Boosted Decision Trees, and LSTM are the best pick for this task.
 The most accurate model and its parameters in a previously formed dataset are determined via a grid search.
-Such model is applied to the current match characteristics and the outcome is predicted from them.
+Such a model is applied to the current match characteristics and the outcome is predicted from them.

 Coaches: an AI or a real human?

 As Jim Rushton once said, that nowadays it’s only possible to compute historical data and then make recommendations.
 But you can’t do that fast enough to make game-time decisions.
 Only yet.
 A tremendous amount of data and a tremendous amount of money might help sports develop that sort of computational ability.
 With a large set of data, a clever computer can develop from past actions and outcomes.
-If everyone always goes for inside touch or scissor, the computer will predict it.
+If everyone always goes for inside touch or scissors, the computer vision in sports analytics will predict it.

 Teams keep secrets from one another.
 Most practices and training camps are off-limits to the media for fear of giving away crucial information to competitors.
 Sometimes unexpectedly playing the weaker of the two options is better.
-And only human can really understand another one.
+And only humans can really understand another human.
 An AI can too, but only physical performance, not mental.
 And again — only yet.

-So, Machine Learning might fine-tune scouting reports, and game theory might offer situational options, but for now — both are just ultimately tools for a coach to apply.
+So, Computer vision in sports might fine-tune scouting reports, and game theory might offer situational options, but for now — both are just ultimately tools for a coach to apply.
 By 2069 coaches would still be humans.
 Probably.